devbalaganesh/Restate/README.md

 This mobile app allows users to:

-• Browse properties for rent and sale
+• Browse properties for rent and sale <br>
-• Apply filters (type, location, price)
+• Apply filters (type, location, price) <br>
-• Search properties by name, address, type
+• Search properties by name, address, type <br>
-• View featured and recommended listings
+• View featured and recommended listings <br>
-• View full property details
+• View full property details <br>
-• Log in using Google or Email
+• Log in using Google or Email <br>
-• List their own properties for rent or sale
+• List their own properties for rent or sale <br>
-• Save properties to favorites
+• Save properties to favorites <br>

 ---------------------------------------------------------
 FEATURES